Last Updated on

 There are no guarantees when you spend money on ads or boosting posts.
-You would have a better chance of reaching your goal if you planned first.
+You would have a better chance of reaching your goal if you plan first.
 Take the time necessary to figure out what would be best for your business.

 After a boosted post you will want to check the analytics.
 This will tell you everything that you need to know about the results.

 You will want to keep a detailed record of what happened with each post that you boosted.
 You will then be able to make better decisions in the future.

 Have you boosted a post on your Facebook page?

 Do you find it financially rewarding to boost your artist Facebook posts?

 Market Your Online Store with Facebook with Andreea Ayers (affiliate link)

 Facebook Marketing for Small Businesses with Nathan Latka (affiliate link)